or: pnpm add / yarn add / bun addRequires Node 18+ or any runtime with a global fetch. Zero native dependencies.

 TypeScript SDK

 Integrate with Syncropel from JavaScript or TypeScript — emit records, query threads, enforce grammar, fail open on transport errors.
-Works in Node, Deno, Bun, Cloudflare Workers, and modern browsers.
+Works in Node, Deno, Bun, edge runtimes, and modern browsers.

 Install